Quick energy saving tips for SMEs

 8. Draught-proof your building

 If you work on ensuring your premises is well insulated, then there will be less need for expensive heating costs.
-Draught-proofing doors and windows is a cheap but effective way to cut energy bills as it limits the amount of hear that can escape and stops cold air getting in.
+Draught-proofing doors and windows is a cheap but effective way to save money on gas and electric bills as it limits the amount of heat that can escape and stops cold air from getting in.

-Making simple changes like this and taking time to inspect your premises to see if there’s any gaps or cracks where draughts could come through will make all the difference and it will be reflected in your monthly energy bills.
+Making simple changes like this and taking time to inspect your premises to see if there’s any gaps or cracks where draughts could come through will make all the difference and it will be reflected in your monthly business electricity and business gas bills.

 9. Go paperless as much as you can